Causes of the Structural Deficit

 - Incarceration costs.
 As a result of strict sentencing laws and a growing number of felony offenses, the Oklahoma’s prison population has grown steadily for the past several decades.
 With longer sentences, the inmate population is also growing older, which leads to higher health care costs.

 - Federal actions.
 Increasing mandates for education, driver’s license security, and homeland security come from Washington but without adequate resources to pay for them.
 At the same time, the federal government has been paying less of the costs of Medicaid, community development, social services, and highways.
-In the long run, the federal government’s growing debt load and its own A long-term condition in which recurring revenue of a government is not sufficient to pay... will force Oklahomans to bear more of their own cost of government.
+In the long run, the federal government’s growing debt load and its own structural deficit will force Oklahomans to bear more of their own cost of government.

 - Spending decisions.
 While Oklahoma spends less than other states, we may not be spending as effectively as we should, because we often fail to hold programs accountable for results and rarely consider the long term cost implications of individual spending decisions.

-- A narrowing The value of an entity or activity that is taxed.
-For an income tax, the....
+- A narrowing tax base.
 Oklahoma has a 1930s tax structure that does not fit the 2010s economy.
 We now have a service-based economy, yet our sales tax exempts most services.
 The state struggles to find a way to effectively tax sales from the Internet and other growing forms of commerce.
 The globalizing economy has also allowed corporations to escape much of the state’s corporate income tax and it threatens individual income tax collections as well.
 Only the property tax, Oklahoma’s lowest, yet least popular tax, is relatively safe from losses due to economic changes.

-- Money received by a government entity.... reductions.
+- Revenue reductions.
 Decisions to cut tax rates and to grant more exemptions and credits have cut into the tax system’s ability to keep up with the rising cost of services.
-Cuts to the top The total of all income of individuals from all sources, including wages and salaries, benefit...
-How much tax is paid for each unit of activity being taxed.
-For example, a... from 6.65 percent in 2004 to 5.0 percent in 2016 have led to an annual loss of some $1 billion in state revenue, while all tax cuts combined since the mid-2000s have had a revenue impact of $1.5 billion.
+Cuts to the top personal income tax rate from 6.65 percent in 2004 to 5.0 percent in 2016 have led to an annual loss of some $1 billion in state revenue, while all tax cuts combined since the mid-2000s have had a revenue impact of $1.5 billion.
 Legislators have increased various deductions and exemptions for retirees and military veterans, two fast-growing population groups, while the state’s voters in 2012 opted to exempt intellectual property from the property tax.
 The state also made permanent a cut on gross production taxes to just 2 percent for the first three years of a well’s production, which will reduce state revenues by hundreds of millions of dollars a year.